 ‘The Nab‘ is situated in Martindale in the heart of a red deer conservation area, home to the oldest native red deer herd in England.
+Here the deer have some sanctuary from people.
 It is one of Wainwright’s Peaks and is featured in Book 2 “The Far Eastern Fells”.

 Walkers are requested to keep to the preferred routes shown on signs and keep away from the red deer at all times, especially during calving time.
 Although there is now open access to ‘The Nab’ the area may be closed at times between September and February for deer management and possibly at other times as required.
 To avoid any disappointment it is important to check that access will be available before your visit.